 Since the new conservatory was built the visitors can also observe the hothouse plant collections which are not accessible for visitors, but are visible through the glass walls in other 9 halls: there are Pelargonium and Aryranthemum hall; Cyclamen hall; Gerbera hall; Chrysanthemum and Alstroemeria hall; two Woody Plant Propagation halls; Wild Bulbous Plant hall; the Hall of Orangery Plant Propagation and Sanitation, which is also dedicated to act as a rescue center for plants confiscated for infringement of plant trade laws (according to Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora - CITES).

 In the exposition of food, medicinal and technical plants you can see about 700 plant taxa.
-Especially notable are relatively new, but already quite good spread in Latvian household American cranberries (Vaccinium macrocarpon), highbush and rabbiteye blueberries (Vaccinium corymbosum, Vaccinium ashei) which distribution in Latvia started from here 40 years ago.
-You can see also other less or more traditional berry plants, such as edible honeysuckles (Lonicera coerulea L. camtchatica a.o.), rowan trees (Sorbus), mini kiwi fruits (Actinidia colomicta), black elders (Sambucus nigra), black, red, and golden currants (Ribes nigrum, R. rubrum, R. aureum), as well collections of hazels (Corylus avellana) and hops (Humulus lupulus).
+Especially notable, and relatively new, are the American cranberries (Vaccinium macrocarpon).
+There is already quite a good spread in our Latvian household - American cranberries highbush and rabbit-eye blueberries (Vaccinium corymbosum, Vaccinium ashei) which distribution in Latvia started from here 40 years ago.
+You can see also other less or more traditional berry plants, such as edible honeysuckles (Lonicera coerulea L. camtchatica a.o.), rowan trees (Sorbus), mini kiwi fruits (Actinidia colomicta), black elders (Sambucus nigra), black, red, and golden currants (Ribes nigrum, R. rubrum, R. aureum), as well as collections of hazels (Corylus avellana) and hops (Humulus lupulus).

-In the National Botanic Garden collection there are 15 walnut tree (Juglans) species from about 40 ones known in the world.
+In the National Botanic Garden collection there are 15 walnut tree (Juglans) species from about 40 kinds known in the world.

-Walnuts are spread in the broad-leaved forests in the both hemispheres.
-There are no native for Latvia walnut species, only occasionally some more hardy trees are grown in the parks.
-All species have big pinnately compound leaves, in the spring there are forming and later falling down long aments of male flowers.
+Walnuts are found throughout the broad-leaved forests in the both hemispheres.
+There are no native Latvian walnut species, only occasionally some more hardy trees are grown in the parks.
+All species have big pinnately compound leaves.
+In the spring, leaves form and later long aments of male flowers fall down.
 Less visible female flowers form nuts.
-Most known common, or Persian valnut (Juglans regia) is not winter resistant in Latvian conditions.
-Breeding of more resistant walnut forms was the aim of research work of academician Alfreds Ozols in early 60-ies, which was also initiator of organizing our botanical garden, as a heritage of his work several Juglans hybrids are still growing in the arboretum.
+Most commonly known are the Persian walnut (Juglans regia).
+It is not winter resistant in Latvian conditions.
+Breeding of more resistant walnut forms was the aim of research work of academic Alfreds Ozols in early 60-ies, who was also the initiator of organizing our botanical garden, as a heritage of his work several Juglans hybrids are still growing in the arboretum.

-Excerpt of very characteristic for Latvian flora silver (warty) birch (Betula pendula) and downy (also white, moor, or hairy) birch (Betula pubescens) in the NBG arboretum there are planted about 60 species (about a half of all world’s known) and 10 cultivars.
+Excerpt of very characteristic for Latvian flora silver (warty) birch (Betula pendula) and downy (also white, moor, or hairy) birch (Betula pubescens) in the NBG arboretum there are planted about 66 species (about a half of all world’s known) and 6 hybrids and 10 cultivars.
 You can see Latvian rare species dwarf birch (Betula nana), North American paper birch (Betula papyrifera), Young’s weeping birch (Betula pendula ‘Youngii’) and other.

-In the NBG arboretum you can see 30 species from the Europe and North America.
-There are also 7 ornamental oak cultivars, including one of Latvian provenience – Quercus robur ‘Timuki’, which leaves become reddish purple in the midsummer.
+In the NBG arboretum you can see 30 species from Europe and North America.
+There are also 7 ornamental oak cultivars, including one of Latvian provenience – Quercus robur ‘Timuki’, who’s leaves become reddish purple in midsummer.

-Hornbeams (Carpinus) belong to birch family (Betulaceae).
-There are known about 30-40 species of hornbeams in the Northern hemisphere, most of them growing in China.
+Hornbeams (Carpinus) belong to the birch family (Betulaceae).
+There are about 30-40 species of hornbeams known in the Northern hemisphere, most of them growing in China.
 In Europe there are two species, and one – the eastern part of North America.
-The common hornbeam (Carpinus betulus) grows in Southwestern part of Latvia and is Latvian protected rare species.
+The common hornbeam (Carpinus betulus) grows in Southwestern part of Latvia and is a Latvian protected rare species.

 Beeches (Fagus) belong to their own family (Fagaceae).
-There are known some more as 10 species of beeches, growing in Northern hemisphere – in Europe, Asia and North America.
+There are more than 10 species of beeches known, growing in Northern hemisphere – in Europe, Asia and North America.